Skip to contents

 Value

-a list of class hierarchical_bayesian_model with 6 items
+a list of class hierarchical_bayesian_model with the following items

 datatype